bbuchalter/ConcurrentMigrationError/README.md

 When there are no runnable migrations,

-Then ActiveRecord::Migrator should not attempt to acquire an advisory lock.
+Then ActiveRecord::Migrator acquires an advisory lock.

 To see this behavior in action, simply run `run_test.sh`.
 Because this test requires a database which supports advisory locks, this script uses [dbdeployer](https://github.com/datacharmer/dbdeployer) to install, setup and run and teardown a sandboxed instance of MySQL.
 The script only modifies the contents of own directory.
 It is safe to run repeatedly.